vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 [Advent

-It causes outside, maturing etc., by means of Fire and Sun, and inside, as fire in the stomach, is designated as Vaišvānara: Except in the case of owls etc., all ocular knowlege is aided by means of light.
+It causes outside, maturing etc., by means of Fire and Sun, and inside, as fire in the stomach, is designated as Vaiśvānara: Except in the case of owls etc., all ocular knowlege is aided by means of light.
 This (Fire-Element) is fourfold: (1) Bhauma, (2) Divya, (3) Audarya, (4) Ākar- aja.
 That which is in the earthy fuel is Bhauma (terrestrial)—the flame etc. That which is of water only is Divya (celestial)-the Sun etc. That which is in earth and water combined is Audarya (bodily),-the stomach-fire etc. Fuel- less fire is Akaraja (mineral)-gold etc. The absence of warmth in the touch of gold (etc.,) is due to its association with other substances.

 There is also a general classification as (1) Effulgence (Prabka) and the Effulgent (Prabhāvān).
 Effulgence is a Fire-species which is subject to contraction or expansion of radiance caused by the presence or absence of